Andrea/andrea.github.io/_posts/2026-01-22-making-of-a-decision-5.markdown

 tags: [ software architecture, knowledge-management, knowledge-sharing, decision-making, software-development, decision-kp-map]
 ---

+So much about decision making is about trust.
+Trust in the information and knowledge you have, trust in what your colleagues say they will do and how likely they are on delivering on their promises.
+When I was working with a client a few months ago, they had some difficulties progressing

 The series covers the topics described in [this talk: The Making of a Decision](https://www.youtube.com/watch?v=Ie97Oe-t8Wk).
 This is part 5 of the series about decision making in software systems.

 * [The Making of a Decision - Part 1]({% post_url 2025-09-01-making-of-a-decision %})